Sousastep/SousaFX-docs/docs/content/loop.rst

    :align: center
    :alt: loopers

+|

-The looper has five states.
+The looper has four main states.

    1. Idle

-   2. Prepared
+      a.
+Prepared

-   3. Recording
+   2. Recording

-   4. Looping
+   3. Looping

+      b.
+Prepared

-   5. Fading Out
+   4. Fading Out

 Hitting the button (called ``looper record / fade out`` in the :ref:`bindings <Controller Bindings>`) advances the looper state from Idle to Prepared.
 Playing tuba advances from Prepared to Recording.
-After 8 bars or so, the looper automatically stops Recording and starts Looping.
-Hitting the button a second time begins Fading Out the looper over the course of 8 bars.
+After 8 bars or so, once the tuba's envelope drops below the :ref:`noise gate <Envelope Crossfade>`, the looper automatically stops Recording and starts Looping.
+Hitting the button a second time prepares the looper to begin Fading Out when the loop repeats.
-A second loop can be recorded while the first's fading out.

 Below the two loopers are the post-loop :ref:`Stutter, Tremolo, & Filters <Main Stutter Tremolo & Filters>`.
 The following :ref:`bindings <Controller Bindings>` are available: